 If tested positive, (regardless to whether they have symptoms or not), must stay at home for 10 days from the onset of the symptoms or when they no longer have symptoms.
 Their household must also self-isolate for 10 days.
 All other children and staff at the setting do not need to self-isolate unless they too have symptoms or have socialised with the positive case outside of the setting.

-If the test is negative and they feel well and no longer have symptoms they can stop self- isolating and return to pre-school after 48 hours.
+If a test is negative and they feel well and no longer have symptoms they can stop self- isolating and return to pre-school after 48 hours.
 They may have another cold or virus – if this is the case it is best to avoid contact with others until they are better.